India 2026 Monsoon: Jupiter Exaltation Lands on the Natal Moon

 When does Tempora reconcile?

 This article was prepared by Tempora Research as a investigational piece in the Markets cluster.
-Methodology, calibrated lift figures and reconciliation entries are documented in Tempora's research-publishing standards and reproducible against the public engine.
+Methodology, chart-side signature strength and reconciliation entries are documented in Tempora's research-publishing standards and reproducible against the public engine.
 Internal audit log maintained.
 This article does not constitute medical, financial, legal or professional advice.
 First published 2026-05-16 by Tempora Research.
+Mechanism amended 2026-06-10 after chart-side re-computation under PVRN Rao True Pushya Paksha.
+Section 5 structural reading added 2026-06-13 on the India 1947 chart at four monsoon anchor moments.
+The classical lunar conception chart for the south-west monsoon (Varahamihira Brihat Samhita Chapter 21) produces an independent abundant classification, cross-confirming the favourable direction from a second classical source.